 Do check out Marsa Alsaiyaad & Seafood located just next to the Nizwa goats market.
 They have a wide selection of fresh fish to choose from, which are prepared immediately and served to your tables.
 Service here was prompt, and the restaurant is generally a “thumbs up” among the locals.
 Freshly grilled fish caught off the coast, prawns, squids and seafood soup are some of the favourite dishes here.
 Not the fanciest of eateries but the food is incredibly delicious at highly affordable prices.

 Nizwa is the historical heartbeat of Oman.
-Surrounded by a canary yellow of 11th-century ancient fort, the Nizwa Fort is a living museum that traces back Nizwa distant past when it was led with hostility under religious rulers until the mid-20th century.
+Surrounded by a canary yellow of an 11th-century ancient fort, the Nizwa Fort is a living museum that traces back Nizwa distant past when it was led with hostility under religious rulers until the mid-20th century.
 With the defeat of the Nizwa revolt, Nizwa modernised quickly under the new rule while retaining its traditional character.

 A walk through the series of narrow zig-zagging staircases in the stone wall tower reveals the once vicious ambushes set out to trap fort invaders.
 Further up, the fort will lead you to the castle with individual rooms that used to house the Iman, his family and guests, all fully equipped with traditional kitchens, dates storage rooms and libraries for religious scholars.